caluml/bitrot-fixer/README.md

 you know what the correct checksum should be, this CLI project will try and flip every bit in the file until it finds the one that is incorrect.

+Runs the checksum operations across all available cores for speed improvements

 ### Args:<br>

 Mandatory: file to check<br>